 Unfortunately, a theoretical benefit does not always translate well into reality.
-At Best Practice Group, we have seen more failing service provider partnerships than we could possibly keep count of.
+At Best Practice Group, we have seen more failing service provider partnerships due to outsourcing mistakes than we could possibly keep count of.
 Although we have become extremely adept at recovering such relationships (and often when the purchaser feels that there is no possible way to do so), we would much prefer to help establish mutually beneficial partnerships from the outset.

 With that in mind, I would like to share with you five of the most common mistakes I see made before contracts are signed.
-In avoiding the following mistakes, you will ensure that your outsourcing partnership has a far greater chance of success in the long run.
+In avoiding the following outsourcing mistakes, you will ensure that your outsourcing partnership has a far greater chance of success in the long run.

 1. Not Recognising the Prerequisites

 Outsourcing is not a cure-all for any and all service delivery issues.
 On the contrary – if you are dealing with an “issue”, it is probably not ready to be outsourced.

 We discussed this in an article regarding strategic commissioning, when we stated that you should never outsource a problem.
 The same advice applies to the private sector.
 Whilst it can be tempting to pick up a troublesome aspect of your business and lay it on an external party’s lap, you are fooling yourself if you think that will cure the problem.
 All you’ve done is move it.